gcushen/mezzanine-api/README.rst

 .. image:: https://badges.gitter.im/gcushen/mezzanine-api.svg
    :target: https://gitter.im/gcushen/mezzanine-api?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge

 Mezzanine API is a RESTful API using JSON serialization and protected with OAuth 2.
 It is an extension for the `Mezzanine`_ content management platform, built using the `Django`_ framework.
-The API empowers developers to automate, extend and combine Mezzanine with other services such as Ember.js or a mobile app.
+The API empowers developers to automate, extend and combine Mezzanine with other services such as mobile apps.

 Features
 ========